 Other things to do at and around Rainbow Beach:

 - There are lots of walking tracks in the Cooloola Section of the Great Sandy National Park and you should be able to pick up a leaflet showing these walks from one of the visitors centres around town.
 Rainbow Beach Info says, “Areas of interest include Seary’s Creek, Bymien picnic grounds, Lake Poona, Cooloola Great Walk and the Cooloola Wilderness Trail.”

 - There are Surf and Sand Safaris which are half day 4WD tours driving south along the beach past the Rainbow Beach Coloured Sands to the Double Island Point lighthouse.
 Adults costs are $75 pp and kids under 12 are $45.
 You can book these by phone on (07) 5486 3131 or via their website here.

 - If you are interested in driving on the beach yourself, 4WD-hire companies makes life easy with different package options.
-Try All Trax or Rainbow Beach Adventure Centre.
+Try Rainbow Beach Adventure Centre.

 - Rainbow Beach is one of the two places that have barge access to Fraser Island.
 You can organise 1, 2 and 3 day tours from there through your accommodation or the visitors centres.

 - Or if you simply want to take it easy and enjoy the atmosphere, why not go for a delightful horse riding tour on the beach sand!
 Rainbow Beach Horse Rides – Cost is $120 pp for a 1.5 hour beach ride.